-What goes into making a high-quality knitted tie?
+What goes into making a good quality knitted tie?

 There are lots of components that go into making a good quality knitted tie but it doesn't start and stop with the materials.